 The school said Brent Blanton, associate director of the Academic Support Program for Student-Athletes, was fired effective Thursday.
 Blanton was a women's soccer academic counselor.

 Also fired Thursday was Travis Gore, an administrative assistant in the Department of African, African American and Diaspora Studies.

 Roberta Owen, professor of dramatic art and former senior associate dean in the College of Arts and Sciences, was permanently barred from any leadership responsibilities.

 Three other employees were cleared of wrongdoing.
 They were identified as Corey Holliday, associate director of athletics; Alphonse Mutima, lecturer in the Department of African, African-American and Diaspora Studies; and Andre' Williams, associate director of development, Arts and Sciences Foundation, and former director of football student-athlete development.

 In March, philosophy professor and former faculty chairwoman Jan Boxill ended a fight to keep her job and became the highest profile firing in the wake of the scandal.

 University officials began taking steps to fire her in October on the day that a scathing report into the cheating scandal was released.
 At the time, Chancellor Carol Folt said the decision to fire Boxill was prompted by "the extraordinary circumstances underlying the longstanding and intolerable academic irregularities" described in the report by Wainstein.

-Boxill, who advised women's basketball players, directed some into the fake courses, sought at least twice to influence the grades given to students and acknowledged sometimes editing student papers, the report said.
+Boxill was an adviser to women's basketball players.
+According to the report, she directed some into the fake courses, sought at least twice to influence the grades given to students and acknowledged sometimes editing student papers.